 1. Great Pyrenees bark.
 A lot.

-Great Pyrenees will very rarely attack and typically only as a last resort.
-They prefer to scare off predators by intimidation through barking and their extra large size.
+Pyrs very rarely attack—and typically only as a last resort.
+They prefer to scare off predators using intimidation by barking and showing off their extra large size.

 Because pyrs have very sensitive hearing, they are able to detect the faintest sounds from miles away.
 A Great Pyrenees will let you know he has heard something and bark until he feels the threat is gone.

-A pyr’s guarding instinct does not lessen when the sun goes down–in fact, it increases.
-The Great Pyrenees is nocturnal by nature in order to safeguard his flock during vulnerable hours.
-Patience and a proper nighttime routine are critical to overcoming this in-house dogs.
+A pyr’s guarding instinct does not lessen when the sun goes down—in fact, it increases.
+The Great Pyrenees is nocturnal by nature in order to safeguard its flock during vulnerable hours.
+Patience and a proper nighttime routine are critical to working with these traits when kept as companions.

 2. Obedience is not a priority.